What Is Binge Eating Disorder?

 Episodes of excessive intake

-Consumption of an amount of food clearly larger than what most people would eat in a similar period and circumstances.
-Generally in less than 2 hours.
+Eating clearly more food than most people would eat in a similar period and circumstances, typically within 2 hours.

 2. 02